 Recruitment agencies are an excellent place to find retirement jobs.
 There are recruitment agencies that are dedicated to finding work for older people and retirees.
 Websites such as Wise Owls, Forties People and Experienced People are specifically designed to find jobs for older employees.
 Another plus point with recruitment agencies is that they will have employment contacts across a wide sector of employment industries.
 Most towns and cities will have numerous recruitment agencies; simply email or phone for an appointment.

 Place CVs on Online Recruitment Websites

 Older workers have a vast amount of work skills that can be passed on to others.
-Utilising these skills is a great way to become your own boss, set your own hours and earn some extra income.
+Utilizing these skills is a great way to become your own boss, set your own hours and earn some extra income.
 Anyone who has skills that are in demand can set up their own business from home.
-The internet is a tool that can be used to advertise the business; in fact the entire business can be conducted over the internet.
-Skills such as accounts, bookkeeping, secretarial, Information Technology and teaching foreign languages are just a few of the in demand skills required by individuals and businesses.
+The internet is a tool that can be used to advertise the business; in fact, the entire business can be conducted over the internet.
+Skills such as accounts, bookkeeping, secretarial, Information Technology and teaching foreign languages are just a few of the in-demand skills required by individuals and businesses.